Pancoast Tumor (Pancoast Syndrome) Imaging

 Magnetic Resonance Imaging

 MRI provides superior delineation of the normal anatomy of the brachial plexus because of its multiplanar capabilities.
-The absence of streak artifact from bone and accurate identification of vessels are some of the advantages of MRI.
-It also has superior soft-tissue contrast, and it is more accurate than other methods in documenting or excluding brachial plexus involvement by the tumor.[19]
+Advantages of MRI include the identification of the absence of streak artifact from bone and the accurate identification of blood vessels.
+It also provides superior soft-tissue contrast enhancement, and it is more accurate than other methods in documenting or excluding brachial plexus involvement by tumor.[22]

 In a study of 31 patients with Pancoast tumors, MRI had a sensitivity of 88%, a specificity of 100%, and an overall accuracy of 94%.[10]